| |

 Noodle Soup Method

-- Wash beef and cut into chunks.
+6. Peel and cut onion, carrot, radish into chunks.

 For the beef fat, you may be able to cut some from the beef.
 This dish typically uses Taiwan bok choy.
 As the name implies, it is common in Taiwan, though it may not be where you are.
 The whole Chinese/napa cabbage, bok/pak choy/choi thing is excruciatingly confusing in English, and only slightly better in Chinese.
 What I can tell you is that in Taiwan, Taiwan bok choy is called 小白菜 (xiao bai cai).
 But if you can't find it, it doesn't really matter.
 Substitute any bok/pak choy/choi thingy or other light, leafy Asian vegetable.
 Beef bones preferably should be sawed in half – this helps the good stuff inside leach into the stock.
 Chinese pickles are made from various kinds of vegetables.
 Any tart-tasting pickle like Sichuan preserved vegetable will do.